thetestgame/docker-steam-server/README.md

 > This is **NOT** an official Valve steam docker container.

-:warning:

-I have moved from Docker to other container solutions a few years ago and will no longer be maintaining docker images.
-The container auto-updates on boot, so it should continue to work until the next major Ubuntu release.
-Please fork and update as needed to continue use.

-:warning:

 Generic Steam dedicated server using Docker.

 This provides a core installation of `steamcmd` to host dedicated servers.
 Both